openchlsystem/api-gateway/README.md

-# OpenCHS API Gateway
-This is a multichannel gateway for OpenCHS Helpline system, it is an interface between the hepline core system and third party integrations
-OPENCHS Rapid Pro Integrations
+# OPENCHS Rapid Pro Integrations
-These endpoints are used to redirect a client conversation from the CHATBOT to the Helplines.
+These endpoints are used to redirect a client conversation from the CHATBOT to the Child Helplines.

 The CHATBOT will notify the individual helpline based on location in cases of high risk, as determined by the CHATBOT.
-This will notify the Agents, who will then start a chat session with the client.
+This will notify the Agents, who will then initiate  a chat session with the client.

 These are all test links that should only be used in testing environments.
 Individual country Endpoints will be made available during production.